After arrival in Berlin

 After arriving in Berlin, there are some bureaucratic things ahead of you, such as registering your address at the "Bürgeramt" or appling for a residence permit (if applicable).
 We will inform you in detail about these things during the orientation days, but you can also use our check list:

 To cover public transport for the time before 1 October or 1 April, you need to buy regular public transport tickets at the BVG or the S-Bahn.
-They offer single, day, week or monthly tickets for the tariff zones A, B and C. Should you arrive in Berlin more than two weeks before 1 October or 1 April, we recommend buying a monthly ticket.
+They offer single, day, week or monthly tickets for the tariff zones A, B and C.

-Currently, there is the so-called "Deutschlandticket", a monthly subscription that entitles you to use all local public transport such as subway, S-Bahn, buses, ferries and regional trains all over Germany for a full calendar month (not valid for IC, EC, ICE long-distance trains).
-The subscription costs €49 per month and is the cheapest option for a monthly ticket.
+Currently, there is also the so-called "Deutschlandticket", a monthly subscription that entitles you to use all local public transport such as subway, S-Bahn, buses, ferries and regional trains all over Germany for a full calendar month (not valid for IC, EC, ICE long-distance trains).
+The subscription costs €59 per month and is the cheapest option for a monthly ticket.
+Please note that you need to cancel the subscription before the 10th of the month for the next month.

 After moving into your dorm or flat, you are required to register your address at a so-called Bürgeramt (Citizens Registration Office), usually within two weeks.
 For that, you need to book an appointment and go to the Bürgeramt in person.
 Due to the current situation, it is likely that you won't be able to get an appointment within the two week period.